Our Therapists

 Taylor’s counselling practice focuses mainly on the following:

-1) Adolescents with complex concerns (suicidality, self-harm, depression, anxiety, ADHD), and
+• Adolescents with complex concerns (suicidality, self-harm, depression, anxiety, ADHD), and

-2) Both adolescents and adults wanting to address topics such as: stress management, relationship concerns, self-esteem, anxiety, ADHD, and depression,
+• Both adolescents and adults wanting to address topics such as: stress management, relationship concerns, self-esteem, anxiety, ADHD, and depression,

-3) Individuals looking for support with everyday stressors, interpersonal relationships, and continuing their personal growth.
+• Individuals looking for support with everyday stressors, interpersonal relationships, and continuing their personal growth.

 Shaona is a Registered Provisional Psychologist with the College of Alberta Psychologists.
 She is passionate about working with people and empower them to move through adversities onto thriving life.
 She uses strength-based approach and fosters empathy, compassion, and mutual respect in her therapy.
 Prior to being a counsellor, she was a research scientist in the field of molecular neuroscience and has a PhD in that field.
 She brings her knowledge of neuroscience and evidence -based outlook in her counselling work.

-Areas of Work: Shaona’s area of work include grief, trauma, anxiety, depression, bipolar disorder and concurrent addiction and mental health concerns.
+AREAS OF WORK: Shaona’s area of work include grief, trauma, anxiety, depression, bipolar disorder and concurrent addiction and mental health concerns.
 Her work is grounded in cognitive theories; she uses Cognitive-Behavior Therapy (CBT), DBT and Person-Centered Therapy in her practice.
 She is trained in cognitive processing therapy for PTSD and Prolonged grief disorder therapy.
 She has experience facilitating psychoeducational groups, DBT skills group as well as support groups for addiction, mental health, and trauma.

 Doctoral Student